nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC18 - Undoing a previous command**

-Preconditions: An undoable command has been executed by FABook.

 **Main Success Scenario (MSS)**
 1. User requests to undo a previous command.
 2. FABook undoes the last undoable action and updates the relevant information changed.